2023 Solar Incentives Guide for College Park, GA - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including ones handled by the Georgia government or by your county/municipality, sometimes have additional qualifications.
-Get in touch with your local College Park solar installer to discover what incentives your project may qualify for.
+Specific incentives, including ones handled by the Georgia government or by your county/municipality, may have additional qualifications.
+Speak with your local College Park solar installer to learn more about what incentives your project will qualify for.

-If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
-Talking to the company that installed your solar system, or any local College Park solar installer, can help you understand what incentives you qualify for.
+If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Reaching out to the company that installed your system, or any local College Park solar installer, can help you learn more about what incentives you can apply for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.